sillycowvalley/Hopper/Source/Languages/TiggerC/ReadMe.md

 ## Operator Precedence

-The following table shows the precedence and associativity of Tiny6502 operators, modeled after the C standard:
+The following table shows the precedence and associativity of TiggerC operators, modeled after the C standard:

 | Precedence Level | Operator(s)       | Description                           | Associativity    |
 |------------------|-------------------|---------------------------------------|------------------|